Getting the right migraine advice at the right time is essential to effectively managing, and possibly aborting, that next impending migraine attack.

 Maintaining quality of life is important to me.

-We also know that depression often accompanies chronic pain, and this includes migraines.
+We also know that depression often accompanies chronic pain that comes with never ending migraine attacks.

-So to maintain the quality of your life and avoid spiraling into depression, it is good to get professional help with handling your emotions and moods.
+So to maintain the quality of your life and avoid spiraling into depression, it's good to get professional help with handling your emotions and moods.
+Lucky for you, I'm a qualified counsellor - I have a masters degree in counselling and applied psychotherapy - MCAP.

 1. Get diagnosed by your doctor.
 Once you know the attacks are definitely migraines, you can learn how to better manage them.